-Every man needs the right underwear.
+Every man needs the best men’s underwear.
 Schweddy Balls isn’t just one of the best Saturday Night Live skits of all time.
-It’s an actual issue for guys as the weather heats up, and things below follow suit.
-It’s why a great pair of underwear is key to keeping your balls from getting hot and very bothered.
+It’s an actual issue for guys.
+And it’s why the most comfortable men’s underwear is key to keeping your balls from getting hot and very bothered.
+You want men’s underwear that’s comfortable and breathable.

 First things first.
 If you’ve been living in a cotton world, it’s time to ditch your pure-fiber fabrics and add in a synthetic, which will add a moisture-wicking component that cotton doesn’t otherwise have.
 But if you want the best, it’s time to slide your focus to synthetics and cotton alternatives, which perform better than that old standard regardless of what else is thrown in.
 Check out our favorite pairs of underpants to give your boys of summer some breathing room.